In this article

 “Made a list of all persons we had harmed, and became willing to make amends to them all.”

-For many AA participants, step 8 is the most difficult.
+For many Alcoholics Anonymous (AA) participants, step 8 is the most difficult.
 This is because it’s the point in the steps of Alcoholics Anonymous in which you make a list of the people you’ve caused harm to because of your drinking.
-It’s difficult because you must be honest with yourself about the harm you’ve caused.

-Recovering alcoholics often see step four of the twelve-step process as personal house cleaning.
-Step eight is similar, but it’s about cleaning up your social house.
-You’ve learned that alcoholism has hurt others and step eight is your opportunity to be willing to make amends, which you’ll actively do in the next step.
+Recovering alcoholics often see step 4 of the 12-step process as personal house cleaning.
+Step 8 is similar, but more about cleaning up your social house.

-To complete step eight of the 12-step program, you begin by making a list of the people you’ve harmed because of your drinking.
-You also list the specific ways you caused each one of them harm.
+To complete step 8 of the 12-step program, start by making a list of the people you’ve harmed because of your drinking.
+List the specific ways you caused each one of them harm.

 It doesn’t matter if the harm was intentional or not.
-It doesn’t matter if it was due to carelessness, selfishness, anger, dishonesty, or any other character defect.
-It doesn’t even matter if the person is still alive or not.
 If there’s a possibility you harmed someone, include them on the list.
-You must become willing to make amends with everyone on your list.

-This is difficult and you must reflect on experiences you’d probably rather forget.
-It’s important to remember that each of the steps leading to this one were also challenging.
-You’ve built a foundation that requires courage and you can use it now to get through step eight.
+This means reflecting on experiences you’d probably rather forget, which is difficult.
+But remember that each of the steps leading to this one were also challenging.
+You’ve built a foundation that requires courage; use it now to get through step 8.

-Once your list is complete, you use it to plan for the amends you’ll make in step nine.
-You forgive others for the pain they’ve caused you.
+Once your list is complete, use it to plan for the amends you’ll make in step 9.
 And if it won’t cause more harm, you ask for forgiveness from them.